Chris Gerty

 Chris is a technologist and entrepreneur, and a leading voice on the convergence of space exploration, human-centric design, and the "maker" culture.
 Through decades of experience on technology-intense projects in the aerospace industry, he has developed a passion for technology both professionally and personally.

-His passion has been fueled by projects such as planning human missions to the Moon, training astronauts on US and Russian spacesuits, and using virtual reality to improve the systems engineering process.
-As a leader in NASA's Open Innovation Program, he founded collaboration events such as the International Space Apps Challenge, facilitated several makerspaces, and promoted open source technology development from within NASA's walls.
+As a co-founder of NASA's Open Innovation Program, he initiated collaboration events such as the International Space Apps Challenge, facilitated several makerspaces, and promoted open source technology development from within NASA's walls.
 Chris also has firsthand experience as an explorer, working and surviving in extreme conditions as a NEEMO-13 crewmember underwater aboard the Aquarius Habitat.
-In his current role of the Informatics Subsystem lead for NASA's next spacesuit design (xEMU), he has found ways to reach beyond the traditional role of an engineering team lead, to initiate student-led think-tanks, and spin off a significant R&D effort to develop an in-helmet spacesuit display, targeted for lunar exploration.

 • Education